-Shrink-wrap Agreement - Definition
+Shrink-wrap Agreement - Explained

 If you still have questions or prefer to get help directly from an agent, please submit a request.

 We’ll get back to you as soon as possible.

 Law, Transactions, & Risk Management